Vegan Pizza with Caramelised Onions (Oil Free, Low Sodium!)

 - To make the caramelised onion, thinly slice your onion into rounds and cut each round in half.
 Heat about a tablespoon of water in a small frying pan and once the water is hot, add in your onions.
 Cook for about 2 minutes, add a teaspoon of coconut sugar, and then cook for a further 1-2 minutes or until caramelised.
 Set aside.

-- Once the pizza is done baking, spread it with your tomato paste, add your toppings and return to the oven for a further 10 minutes.
+- Once the pizza is done baking, spread it with tomato paste, add your toppings and return to the oven for a further 10 minutes.

 - Scatter the pizza with rocket and serve!